IsmailsGit/AWS-Module/Notes.md

 Must update route tables - After a peering connection is made, you need to update the route tables in each vpc's subnets to ensure traffic can flow between the instances in both vpc's.

+#### VPC Endpoints
+Every AWS servic is publy exposed by defaut, they have a public URL that your resources need to access via the internet.

 ## DNS(Route53)